 It is easy to make your own clam juice from the clams you will make the chowder with, if you go with using fresh clams.
 Just remove most but not all of the clams right before they are finished cooking.
 If you go that route you’ll also want to buy some extra clam base.

-Better than Bouillon makes a really good one.
 We’re not using enough clams to really make a strong enough base.
 Believe me, because I tried.
-What I ended up with is basically a cream of potato soup with clams, which was totally delicious, but not really what we’re going for here.
+What I ended up with is basically a cream of potato soup with clams, which was totally delicious, but not really what we’re going for here, so make sure to pick up a good clam base for the best results.

 Make Traeger No Flip Bacon!